Children on the Edge: 2010–2019

 In 2017, the Rohingya genocide triggered over 700,000 more Rohingya refugees to flee to Bangladesh, into the areas on the border where the charity was providing education.
 They responded with a brief humanitarian relief programme and expanded education work in the camps for 7,500 children.

 The following year, they also established ten Learning Centres for Rohingya refugee children in the Doharazi Enclaves, Bangladesh.

 Using a model built up in the Jinja slum areas, and experience developed in Kachin State, Myanmar, in 2019 they began to replicate their Early Childhood Development work by supporting Congolese refugee communities in Kyaka II, Uganda to provide high quality early years education for their children.

+The organisation also worked to break down language barriers for Rohingya children in Kutupalong refugee camp by establishing a video newsletter, called Moja Kids, and their Digital Education Programme.